aditya-adiraju/aditya-adiraju/README.md

 🎓 Studying Computer Science & Mathematics at The University of British Columbia.
-🔐 I enjoy exploring Cryptography and competing in CTFs (Capture the Flag challenges) with [Maple Bacon](https://maplebacon.org/) and [Maple Mallard Magistrates](https://github.com/mmm-team).
+☠️ Organizing DEF CON CTF with the [Benevolent Bureau of Birds](https://bbbirds.org/) 🔐 I enjoy exploring Cryptography and competing in CTFs (Capture the Flag challenges) with [Maple Bacon](https://maplebacon.org/) and [Maple Mallard Magistrates](https://github.com/mmm-team).

-☁️ Love staring at yaml for hours to set up cloud-based pipelines to automate projects.
+☁️ Love staring at yaml for hours.

 ### Projects that I enjoyed making!